nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Give every matching pair of groupers a unique number at insertion time, stored in their ids, as in `id='open3'` and `id='close3'`.
-Use the lowest unused ID.
  * Add a class method that scans the document, indexing all pairs of groupers, in order, deleting each that doesn't match up with a same-numbered partner.